Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 In 2020, the National Safety Council (NSC) reported that “struck-by” and “caught-between” injuries are two of OSHA’s “fatal four” leading causes of workplace fatalities.
 These statistics underscore the value of proximity detection systems.

-Who needs a Proximity Alert System?
+Who needs a Warning System?

 • Construction